geoglows/training.geoglows.org/docs/data-service.md

 The API can be used in applications requiring streamflow data and can be integrated directly into Python workflows.

 The following resources provide guidance:
-- [03.
-Programmatic_Access Colab.ipynb](https://colab.research.google.com/drive/19PiUTU2noCvNGr6r-1i9cv0YMduTxATs?usp=sharing): A walkthrough example of how to use the GEOGLOWS API.
+- [Programmatic_Access Colab.ipynb](https://colab.research.google.com/drive/19PiUTU2noCvNGr6r-1i9cv0YMduTxATs?usp=sharing): A walkthrough example of how to use the GEOGLOWS API.
-- [03.
-Programmatic Access 2.0.pdf](https://drive.google.com/file/d/195LGTwbi4-Ho4JW15qZT-PDgUn10qit1/view?usp=sharing): A presentation with additional details.
+- [Programmatic Access 2.0.pdf](https://drive.google.com/file/d/195LGTwbi4-Ho4JW15qZT-PDgUn10qit1/view?usp=sharing): A presentation with additional details.

 These resources demonstrate how to leverage the API effectively for custom applications and analyses.